Workers’ Compensation Lawyers in Newark, NJ

 When you have suffered a serious injury in a workplace accident, you are not allowed to sue your employer.
 Instead, you file a Workers’ Compensation claim.
 However, the unfortunate reality is, sometimes, getting fair compensation from your employer, or its insurance company, requires the assistance of qualified legal counsel.

-Andrew Calcagno is an experienced Workers’ Comp and personal injury attorney who understands the nuances of Workers’ Compensation law in New Jersey because he routinely represents injured workers throughout Union County and Middlesex County, including Cranford, Roselle Park and Springfield.
-Mr. Calcagno will fight the insurance company on your behalf, even going out of pocket and spending the money needed to take your case all the way.
+The Firm is a team of experienced Workers’ Comp and personal injury attorneys who understand the nuances of Workers’ Compensation law in New Jersey because they routinely represent injured workers throughout NJ, including East Orange, West Orange, Middletown, Howell, New Brunswick, Hillside, and Springfield.
+The Firm will fight the insurance company on your behalf, even going out of pocket and spending the money needed to take your case all the way.

-What You Should Know About Workers’ Compensation Law in New Jersey
+What You Should Know About Workers’ Compensation Law in Westfield, New Jersey

 New Jersey passed the nation’s first Workers’ Compensation system more than 100 years ago.
 The NJ Workers’ Comp process is unique because cases are not heard in standard courts; instead, Workers’ Compensation claims are heard in special Workers’ Compensation courts.